Search results for

 The battery life on the headset is certainly admirable, and the addition of fast charging means you’ll likely never be entirely unable to use the headset.

-Knowing that your precious and expensive purchases are protected from the elements is comforting.
-Thankfully, headphone manufacturers now virtually always design their audio products with an Ingress Protection (IP) rating.
-This protects against water and dust and allows you to wear your product at the gym and in harsh climates.
-Some headphones, like the Plantronics BackBeat FIT 6100 ($69 at Amazon,) have an IPX5 water-resistant rating that guards against water jets.
+We all like knowing that our precious and expensive purchases are protected from the elements.
+If you buy earbuds, chances are they feature an Ingress Protection (IP) rating.
+This protects against water and dust, allowing you to wear them at the gym and in harsh climates.
+Some over-ear headphones, like the Nothing Headphone (1), have an IP52 water- and dust-resistant rating.

-However, unlike most wireless earbuds, few over-ear headphones adorn an IP rating.
+Unfortunately, most headphones don’t have an IP rating.
 The Anker Soundcore Space Q45 fall into this category and wear an all-plastic exterior susceptible to moisture and dust.
-The Anker Soundcore Life Q50 could learn lessons from the Plantronics BackBeat FIT 6100 and implement an adjustable headband mechanism to tighten the fit when needed.
-This could protect the drivers from sweat and increase the level of isolation.
-At the very least, the Anker Soundcore Life Q50 would benefit from a robust IP-rated exterior.
+The Anker Soundcore Life Q50 would benefit from a robust IP-rated exterior.

 A revamped design